Table of Contents:

 Imperial: While not a brand, this is what locals call a small draft beer in Lisbon (In Porto, it's called "Fino")

-Bohemia: A premium beer line from Super Bock, offering unique varieties including wheat beer and special reserves
+Bohemia: A premium beer line from Super Bock, offering unique varieties including a wheat beer and special reserves

 Craft Beer Scene